Nolan had gotten up early that day. This was unusual enough in itself.

 Nolan began his ascent.
 He clung on carefully removing his gloves which were more of a hindrance than anything else.
 Twice he nearly fell, once only just recovering himself, cutting his hand on the stone in the process.
 When he reached the top, he caught his breath and turned around.
 Perhaps he would see his pursuers from here.
 His eyes widened when he saw them at the foot of the wall.
 Already?!

 He gulped and turned to face the next challenge on his journey.
 The track did not go back down to solid ground.
-It stayed up high.
 There were gaps between each platform.
 The young man had no trouble crossing the first ones.
 But the further he went, the bigger the gaps became.
 The distance between him and his pursuers, however, was steadily reducing.
 In the distance, Nolan could see his objective.
 It was not very far now.
 He had to give it his all.

 The following obstacle was going to be difficult.
 A slope would lead him down a few meters then he would fall into nothingness, unless he caught the rope hanging there to reach the next platform, and with his injured hand as well.
 One last backward glance made up his mind for him.
-If he had to die, he preferred it to be because he had given it his all and failed and not because he had been caught.
+If he had to die, he preferred it to be because he had given it his all and failed, and not because he had been caught.
 He threw himself forward and slid faster and faster.
 The edge was approaching.
-At the last moment, he jumped as well as he could.
+At the last moment, he jumped as high as he could.

 The rope flashed before his eyes without him managing to grasp it.
 The tips of his fingers brushed against it and he screamed as he fell.